 – Add the butter and let it melt.

-- Add the lemon juice, salt, and sugar.
-If you like it sweeter, add a bit more sugar.
+– Add the lemon juice, salt, and sugar.
+If you like it more sweet, add a bit more sugar.